 Many passages of Scripture depict Jesus’ interwoven ministry of teaching, preaching, and healing.
 His life and ministry validated Isaiah’s prophecies of the Messiah as the Servant who comforted the anxious, encouraged the depressed, reconciled the hostile, and healed the lame and blind.
 The three-fold ministry of teaching, preaching, and healing, remains a concise summary of the purpose and mission of the church.

 The authority of Scripture and the role of psychology are important to anyone interested in Christian counseling.
 Some people use the term integration to refer to the relationship of the Scriptures and psychology, but this term can be misleading.
 The Bible and psychology are not two equals blended together.
 The Word of God is the ultimate authority by which all theories and practices are measured.

 Psychology is man’s attempt to analyze the human condition and provide assistance.
 Most psychological theories contain some valid observations of human behavior, but they are usually based upon erroneous presuppositions about both man and God.
 Secular theories and practices, however, cannot provide the ultimate source of healing power: the love and strength of Jesus Christ.
 He is our Creator and Savior.
 He is the one who can touch our deepest needs and bring light and life.

-Rapha’s philosophy of counseling is based upon the complexity of God’s design.
-We address the interrelationship of thought processes, emotions, behavior and personal responsibility.
-The skill we employ combine medical and psychological expertise with basic relational techniques of active listening, offering support, affirming and providing feedback to people.
+Our philosophy of counseling is based upon the complexity of God’s design.
+We address the interrelationship of thought processes, emotions, behavior, and personal responsibility.
+The skill we employ combine medical and psychological expertise with basic relational techniques of active listening, offering support, affirming, and providing feedback to people.